 With a record high of 114 degrees today, I’ve decided to forgo my late-morning walk and midday backyard gardening.
 With the air-conditioning cranked on high, I’m retreating to my kitchen instead.
-My friends think I’m crazy to bake on a scorcher like today, but as longer as I keep the A/C to oven temp ratio just so, it becomes a normal baking day just like any other – and the ideal opportunity to whip up something special like this brunch classic – with a hash brown twist.
+My friends think I’m crazy to bake on a scorcher like today, but as long as I keep the A/C to oven temp ratio just so, it becomes a normal baking day just like any other – and the ideal opportunity to whip up something special like this brunch classic – with a hash brown twist.

 Quiche with hash brown crust